College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

 Independent Student - Independent students (parent information is not required on the FAFSA) may have up to an additional $4,000 in unsubsidized loans per year.
 A first year independent student, with less than 30 earned or transfer credits, may be eligible to borrow up to $9,500 per year with a maximum of $3,500 of that amount being in a subsidized loan.
 Second year independent students, with at least 30 earned or transfer credits, may be eligible to borrow up to $10,500 per year with a maximum of $4,500 in a subsidized loan.
 Third year and beyond independent students, with at least 60 earned or transfer credits, may be eligible to borrow up to $12,500 per year with a maximum of $5,500 in a subsidized loan.
 An independent undergraduate student may only borrow up to an aggregate limit of $57,500.

-If you are unable to borrow Federal Direct Loans [anchor to Federal Direct Loan header], you may be able to obtain a credit-based loan from a private student loan lender.
+If you are unable to borrow Federal Direct Loans, or these loans are not sufficient to cover your cost of attendance at Nevada State, you may be able to obtain a credit-based loan from a private student loan lender.
 Because these loans are not regulated by the U.S. Department of Education, it is up to you to research and understand the terms for borrowing and repayment.
-We’ve partnered with FASTChoice to provide you with a list of lenders that Nevada State students have borrowed from in the past, along with the ability to compare the terms of these loans.
+We’ve partnered with ElmSelect to provide you with a list of lenders that Nevada State students have borrowed from in the past, along with the ability to compare the terms of these loans.

 † In order to qualify for any financial aid funding, including grants, scholarships or loans, a course must fulfill an unmet requirement for a student's degree or certificate program at NSC.